Mrs Death Misses Death

 a love letter to London and a commentary on race.
 And it’s rollicking good fun and totally addictive.
 I am a fan of good crime writing but not usually of fantasy.

-Rivers of London is a cross … Read more »
+Rivers of London is … Read more »

 Old God’s Time